microsoft/OpenAIWorkshop/labs/Lab_2_Data_Analytics/README.md

 ## Summary

-You will need [VS Code](https://code.visualstudio.com/download) to run this lab in your local computer and then optionally deploy it to Azure.
+You will need [VS Code](https://code.visualstudio.com/download) to run this lab in your local computer.

 You can use an existing SQL database or the default SQLlite embedded database (*recommended*) provided in the lab.